Writing a will in the Netherlands can ensure that you have total control of who will inherit your estate and how this estate will be distributed.

 Wills and estates in the Netherlands

 An estate includes all the assets (such as a house, car, bank, and savings accounts) and liabilities (such as a mortgage and personal loans) left by the deceased.
-If you are married with a prenuptial agreement, this can influence the size of the estate.
+If you have a prenuptial agreement, this can influence the size of the estate.
 If the liabilities are greater than the assets, the heirs inherit the debt.
 In this case, they can refuse the inheritance.

 Smaller possessions (such as clothing, jewelry, books, and household objects) can be bequeathed by a separate codicil of will.